monstermichl/check_hp_photosmart_5520/readme.md

 and Icinga passed it as
 > --fill-level "Magenta 30 10 Black 30 10"

-My workaround for this issue was to pass only the first argument with the argument name (**--fill-level** Magenta), added an extra Command argument for each part --fill-level part-argument (e.g. 30, 10, Black, 30, ...) and suppressed the argument name (**--fill-level**) for at each one.
+My workaround for this issue was to pass only the first argument with the argument name (**--fill-level** Magenta), added an extra Command argument for each --fill-level part-argument (e.g. 30, 10, Black, 30, ...) and suppressed the argument name (**--fill-level**) for at each one.
 Maybe there's a better solution.
 If so, please let me know :)